ArtShp/numberlink-SAT-solver/README.md

 # Numberlink SAT Solver

-This is a solution to homework for Propositional and Predicate Logic (NAIL062).
+This is a solution to homework for Propositional and Predicate Logic (NAIL062), UK MFF.

 The provided Python code encodes, solves, and decodes the numberlink puzzle via reduction to SAT (i.e. propositional logic formula).

 ## Table of Contents